Skip to main content

 MCP Server

 Replay exposes an MCP (Model Context Protocol) server that lets AI agents interact with your Replay workspace.
-Use it from Claude Desktop, Cursor, or any MCP-compatible client to list, view, and create roleplays through natural language.
+Use it from Claude Desktop, Cursor, or any MCP-compatible client to manage roleplays, scripts, courses, and more through natural language.

 Available Tools